 This feature uses super resolution technology and multiple Continuous Shutter (CS) images to expand the zoom range for overall images of higher quality and clarity.

-- 1. In the REC mode, press [BS] (BEST SHOT). - 2.
-Select "Multi SR Zoom" and then press [SET]. - 3.
-Press the shutter button to shoot.
+1. In the REC mode, press (Continuous Shutter).

+2. Select "Multi SR Zoom" and then press [SET].